 The PURPOSE of this society is to promote the study of Germanic immigration to North America, to publish information of general interest, and to provide a means for members to exchange information and share research.

 CHAPTERS are organized to encourage personal participation, to make possible more fellowship, and to provide easy access to local workshops and research within an area.
 Most chapters publish a newsletter, print publications, and hold conferences, workshops, and seminars.
-Currently, Palatines to America has chapters in Colorado, Illinois, Indiana, New York, North Carolina, Ohio, and Pennsylvania.
+Currently, Palatines to America has chapters in Colorado, Indiana, New York, North Carolina, Ohio, and Pennsylvania.